reneemarama/career_village/README.md

 **The scores range from -1 to 1.** With 1 being positive, -1: negative.

-## Distribution of Answers Sentiment Scores:
+## Distribution of Answers Sentiment Scores

 The majority of `answers_sentiment` scores are close to 1, with a small bump just below 0.
 This is good and expected; the point of the platform is to empower and serve youth by answering their career questions.
 Negative sentiment scores would indicate that the professionals on the platform are not answering kindly, and should be flagged for investigation and possible removal from the platform.
 That said, humans are much better at dyshering tone from the text, and should be reviewed manually or with further analysis before any action is taken.